-- .
-Lieschke et al. (2019).
+- 1. Lieschke et al. (2019).
 Extending the effectiveness of electrofishing to estuarine habitats: Laboratory and field assessments.
 Transactions of the American Fisheries Society, 148:584-591. - .
 Lieschke et al. (2013).
-The status of fish populations in Victorian rivers 2004-2011 Part A. Arthur Rylah Institute for Environmental Research Technical Report Series No. 246.
+The status of fish populations in Victorian rivers 2004-2011 Part A. ARI Technical Report Series No. 246.
 Department of Environment and Primary Industries, Heidelberg, Victoria.